Mount Vernon, New York: History

 During the 1960s, Mount Vernon was a divided city on the brink of a "northern style" segregation.
 Many African Americans from the southern United States migrated north and settled in the city of Mount Vernon for better job opportunities and educational advancements.
-At the same time, many white Americans from the Bronx and Manhattan looked to Mount Vernon as a new "bedroom community" due to rising crime in New York City (a "white flight" factor contributed as well).
-As a result, Mount Vernon became divided in two by the New Haven Line railroad tracks of the Metro-North Railroad: North Side and South Side.
-The population south of the tracks became predominantly African American, while that north of the tracks was largely white.
+At the same time, many white Americans from the Bronx and Manhattan looked to Mount Vernon as a new "bedroom community" because of rising crime in New York City (a "white flight" factor contributed as well).
+As a result, Mount Vernon became divided by the New Haven Line (today part of Metro-North Railroad) into North Side and South Side.
+The population south of the tracks became predominantly African-American, while that north of the tracks was largely white.

 At the height of this segregation in the 1970s, August Petrillo was mayor.
 When he died, Thomas E. Sharpe was elected mayor.
-Upon Sharpe's death in 1984, Carmella Iaboni took office as "acting mayor" until Ronald Blackwood was elected; Blackwood was the first Afro-Caribbean mayor of the city (as well as of any city in New York State).
+Upon Sharpe's death in 1984, Carmella Iaboni took office as acting mayor until Ronald Blackwood was elected; Blackwood was the first Afro-Caribbean mayor of the city (as well as of any city in New York State).
 In 1996, Ernest D. Davis was elected the mayor of Mount Vernon; he served until 2007.
 Clinton I. Young, Jr. became the city's mayor on January 1, 2008.
 Four years later, on January 1, 2012, Ernest D. Davis became the 21st mayor of Mount Vernon.
 In 2013, Davis was investigated for failure to report rental income.
-In 2015, Richard Thomas ran against Davis (and several other opponents) and defeated him in an upset victory during the September primary.
-Thomas had to run again in the November general election, where he received 71% of the votes to become the Mayor of Mount Vernon.
+In 2015, Richard Thomas defeated Davis in an upset victory in the September primary. in the November general election, Thomas received 71% of the votes to become the mayor of Mount Vernon.

-In the subsequent 2019 election, Shawyn Patterson-Howard unseated the incumbent Mayor Thomas (as well as fellow candidates Clyde Isley and Councilman André Wallace, and others not on the final ballot including former Mayor Ernie Davis) in a hotly contested June primary to become the new Democratic nominee and went on to capture 81% of the vote to defeat André Wallace (who had since been named Acting Mayor and ran as a Republican) in the general election in November to become the first black woman elected mayor of Mount Vernon (and of any city in Westchester County).
+In the subsequent 2019 election, Shawyn Patterson-Howard unseated the incumbent Mayor Thomas in a hotly contested June primary to become the new Democratic nominee and went on to capture 81% of the vote to defeat André Wallace (who had since been named Acting Mayor and ran as a Republican) in the general election in November to become the first black woman mayor of Mount Vernon (and of any city in Westchester County).

 Mount Vernon has in recent years undergone a transition from a city of homes and small businesses to a city of regional commerce.
-Between 2000 and 2006, the city of Mount Vernon's economy grew 20.5%, making it one of the fastest-growing cities in the New York metropolitan area.
+Between 2000 and 2006, Mount Vernon's economy grew 20.5%, making it one of the fastest-growing cities in the New York metropolitan area.